Old Mole Variety Hour

 For individual segments and information about episodes, click the "audio" tab.

 You can leave comments for the Moles at firstname.lastname@example.org or by clicking on the comment section for any of our audio pieces.

-To hear the whole show, click on the arrow above.
+To hear the whole show, use the play button above.
 To hear individual pieces, follow the links below.

 (Our new graphic lettering is by Charlie Ertola)

 Health, Money and Fear is the name of a video by Dr. Paul Hochfeld, an ER physician in Corvallis and a member of Physicians for a National Health Care Program (PHNP).
 In this interview with the Old Mole's Laurie Mercier, he discusses the human and economic costs of our "2.5 Trillion Dollar Health Care Factory."
 You can learn more from his website here.

 Is the fight for gay marriage the path to a queer conservatism?
 The Old Mole's Frann Michel makes the case for the revolutionary program of the LGBT movement: to get beyond "the laws and the ideologically dominant conventions around sexuality and family relations" (i.e. marriage).
 Frann's commentary draws on many sources, and you can find them, as well as her text, right here.

 (Gay Liberation Front sticker, 1970.
 From the William Canfield papers.)

 Catherine Sameh is studying women in Iran, resistance movements and feminism, and she has an eye-opening account of the condition and role of women in Iran before and after the Revolution of 1979 and what it means for Iranian women today.
 She is interviewed here by the Old Mole's Denise Morris.
 For more depth analysis of this topic, click here, here, here, and here.